-Are you looking for a new salad to enjoy and offer another delicious way to get more vegetables into your meal plans?
+Are you looking for a new salad to enjoy and offer more delicious ways to get vegetables into your meal plans?
 If so, give this Crunchy Tangy Jicama Waldorf Salad a try!
 Only six ingredients and about 5 minutes time, and you will have a crunchy tasty salad to enjoy!

 In this salad, jicama takes the place of apples, so if you prefer a sweeter traditional Waldorf salad taste, feel free to use two tablespoons of sugar.
 I hope you give this Crunchy Tangy Jicama Waldorf Salad, a try.
 Another great way to get more vegetables in your meal plans!